Certified Lead Abatement Contractor

 Your House is Safe From Causing Serious Health Problems

-What Are The Differences Between Lead-Safe Renovations and Lead Abatement?
+Differences Between Lead-Safe Renovations And Lead Abatement

-What is Lead Paint and Why is it Dangerous?
+What Is Lead Paint And Why Is It Dangerous?

 Lead paint is an extremely harmful product that is commonly found in homes and schools constructed prior to 1978.
 In 1978 the Environmental Protection Agency (EPA) banned the use of lead-based paint in the United States.
 Lead is a highly toxic metal that can cause several health issues, most notably in children and pregnant women.
 As lead particles are absorbed into the body it can cause damage to your brain, as well as impede the brain’s development in children.
 Lead exposure has been leaked to learning disabilities, negatively impact behavior, cause seizures or death.
 Lead can also cause damage to the kidneys, blood, and nervous system.

 Over time as lead paint begins to deteriorate and fail, small particles of lead dust are released into the air.
 This hazardous dust starts to accumulate on surfaces like countertops, windowsills, floors, baseboards, furniture, and other household items.
-On the exterior of your home lead, paint dust can contaminate decks, patios, children’s play areas and the soil around your home.
-Small children are prone to putting objects and their hands in their mouth and lead paint has a sweet taste.
+On the exterior of your home lead, paint dust can contaminate decks, patios, children’s play areas, and the soil around your home.
+Small children are prone to putting objects and their hands in their mouths and lead paint has a sweet taste.
 This greatly increases the risk of ingesting poisonous lead toxins.

 If you are planning a lead paint removal project at your home, or you are permanently eliminating lead-based paint hazards from your home you are required to hire a certified Lead Abatement Contractor.
 As the homeowner, it is your responsibility to hire a contractor that has a current license and is insured to perform the work.
 There is a difference in a certified abatement firm and a contractor who just has an individual RRP certificate.